redteaminfra/redteam-infra/external/oci/README.md

 ## How to start

-The first thing you'll need to do is setup an Oracle Cloud account, generate a key pair, and make a compartment in your tenancy.
+The first thing you'll need to do is set up an Oracle Cloud account, generate a key pair, and make a compartment in your tenancy.

 You will need to add information regarding your tenancy to `~/.oci/config` such as